 [Heading inserted by No. 53 of 2006 s.
 10.]

 8A.
-Protection of food donors and grocery product donors from liability
+Protection of donors of food and grocery products from liability

 (1) A person (the “donor”) who donates food or a grocery product in the circumstances described in subsection (2) does not incur civil liability for any personal injury that results from the consumption of the food or the use of the grocery product.